ncryptedV1/Tenor-Crawler/README.md

 # Tenor-Crawler
 A small demonstration of web crawlers exemplary on tenor.
 Automatically crawl a set amount of gifs for a given search term.
+An implementation for using an API and parsing static websites.

 ## Prerequisites
 - [Python 3](https://www.python.org/) (adaptation to Python 2 is possible but requires a few tweaks)